 Japan’s 2,000-year-old civilization grew through periods of seclusion and assimilation to cultivate a society responsible for immeasurable influences on the rest of the world.
-Here, we’ll take a peek at how Japanese family life evolved over ten centuries.
+Here, we’ll take a peek at how Japanese family life evolved over 10 centuries.

 Studying Everyday Life in Japan

-Now the reasons why it’s hugely important may be obvious.
-How parents raise their children is one of the main ways in which culture and tradition are conveyed from generation to generation.
-When we generalize and say that the Japanese act this way, or Australians do it this way, or the French do that, we’re talking about habits and attitudes that are first learned in the home.
-How to eat, how to address strangers, when to smile, this is stuff you learn at home from a young age.
-And what makes for a good marriage partner.
-These are the things that we begin to learn before we are even aware of it, by watching our parents.
+How parents raise their children is one of the main ways that culture and tradition are conveyed from generation to generation.
+When we generalize and say that the Japanese, Australians, or the French act a particular way, we’re talking about habits and attitudes that are first learned in the home.
+How to eat, address strangers, when to smile, are things you learn at home from a young age, including what makes for a good marriage partner.
+We begin to learn these behaviors before we are even aware of it, by watching our parents.

-So bearing in mind the challenges of using indirect sources, let’s try a sweep through about 10 centuries of Japanese history, starting with the court society of the Heian era, and ending with the Japanese family today.
-And to organize our discussion, let’s identify three main models of Japanese family.
-First, there’s the aristocratic model, or the uji.
-Second, there’s the samurai model, or the ie. And finally, there’s the modern model of Japanese family life.
+Beginning with the court society of the Heian era through today, across 10 centuries, there are three main models of the Japanese family.
+First, there’s the aristocratic model or the uji.
+Second, there’s the samurai model, or the ie. Finally, there’s the modern model of Japanese family life.